 The UTP contains specific cases applicable to the non-EU OTIF Contracting States, notably specific cases that apply to the Great Britain network of the United Kingdom in terms of international traffic.
+The specific cases applicable for EU Member States are laid down in the TSI and are not reproduced in the UTP.

 The conditions in bullet point (g) and (h) relates to the marking of the vehicle.
-The applicable markings as defined in the EN 15877-1:2012 may be:
+The applicable markings as defined in the EN 15877-1:2012+A1:2018 may be:

 - the allocated interoperable gauge,

 - the vehicle tare weight,

 - the vehicle load table,

 - the length over buffers,

-- the lifting and re-railing signs,

-- the distance between end axles or bogie centres,

-- the brake weight,

-- wagons built for running between networks with different track gauges.
+- the lifting and re-railing signs, - the distance between end axles or bogie centres, - the brake weight, - wagons built for running between networks with different track gauges.